CircumSpector/DS4WDocs/docs/guides/prevent-steam-conflict.md

     === "Part 3"

         1. Make sure [DS4Windows is running under a custom ".exe" name](../../guides/ds4w-custom-name/)
-            - If DS4Windows is running under its default "DS4Windows.exe" name Steam will detect it and ignore every PlayStation controller in the system, making it impossible to use the virtual DS4 controller through Steam Input
+            - If DS4Windows is running under its default name of "DS4Windows.exe" then Steam will detect it and ignore every PlayStation controller in the system, making it impossible to use the virtual DS4 controller through Steam Input
-            - After changing DS4Windows' ".exe" name Steam needs to be restarted
+            - Restart Steam after making sure DS4Windows is running under a custom ".exe" name
         1. Open Steam Settings -> controllers section
         1. Select the **General controller Settings** option
         1. Enable the "PlayStation Configuration Support" option